leehach/spatialdb/docs/exercises/ex1_sql_select.md

+# Exercise: SQL SELECT Statements

-These queries should be run against the Open Source Shakespeare database, which has been uploaded to the schema `shakespeare` on the Kropotkin server.
+These queries should be run against the Open Source Shakespeare database.

 Each query should be run against a single table (i.e, no joins are necessary).
 You will not need to use the `wordform` or `character_work` table to answer any of these questions.